-All drivers may use only the maximum quantity of tyres detailed in the rally supplementary regulations.
+All drivers may use only the maximum quantity of tyres detailed in the relevant Championship regulations and in the rally supplementary regulations.

 60.1.6 DEVICES FOR MAINTAINING FULL TYRE PERFORMANCE

 The use of any device for maintaining the full performance of the tyre with an internal pressure equal to or less than atmospheric pressure is forbidden.
 The interior of the tyre (the space between the rim and the internal part of the tyre) must be filled only with air.